Torsion phenomena for zero-cycles on a product of curves over a number field: Finiteness of

 \begin{conv} Let $C_1,C_2$ be curves over $k$ with Jacobians $J_1$ and $J_2$, and let $X=C_1\times C_2$.
 We will suppose there are fixed rational points $O_1\in C_1(k)$ and $O_2\in C_2(k)$; if $C_i$ is an elliptic curve, we will always take $O_i$ to be the identity of $C_i(k)$. \end{conv}

-There are two main principles we use in order to examine whether $F^2(X)\new$ is finite: that finiteness of $F^2(C_1\times C_2)\new$ can be reduced to producing a finite list of relations (\autoref{finiteindex}), and that these relations can often be produced by applying Weil reciprocity \eqref{WR} for maps from an elliptic or hyperelliptic curve $H$ to $X$ (\autoref{torsionfromhyper}; see \autoref{bielliptic} for examples that use Weil reciprocity from a curve that is neither elliptic nor hyperelliptic)
+There are two main principles we use in order to examine whether $F^2(X)\new$ is finite. \autoref{finiteindex} allows us to reduce the problem to checking a finite list of relations, and \autoref{torsionfromhyper} gives us a way to produce these relations.

-\begin{lem} Let $L$ be a list of $(\rk J_1(k))(\rk J_2(k))$ linearly independent elements of $J_1(k)\otimes J_2(k)$.
-If $\varepsilon_X(t)$ is torsion for all $t\in L$, then $F^2(X)\new$ is finite. \end{lem} \begin{proof} By \eqref{F2compiso}, $F^2(X)\new$ is the image of the finitely generated abelian group $J_1(k)\otimes J_2(k)$ under $\varepsilon_X$.
-Since $T$ generates a full-rank subgroup of $J_1(k)\otimes J_2(k)$, every element of $J_1(k)\otimes J_2(k)$ maps to torsion in $F^2(X)\new$. \end{proof}
+\begin{lem} Let $B$ be a list of $(\rk J_1(k))(\rk J_2(k))$ linearly independent elements of $J_1(k)\otimes J_2(k)$.
+If $\varepsilon_X(t)$ is torsion for all $t\in B$, then $F^2(X)\new$ is finite. \end{lem} \begin{proof} By \eqref{F2compiso}, $F^2(X)\new$ is the image of the finitely generated abelian group $J_1(k)\otimes J_2(k)$ under $\varepsilon_X$.
+Since $B$ generates a full-rank subgroup of $J_1(k)\otimes J_2(k)$, every element of $J_1(k)\otimes J_2(k)$ maps to torsion in $F^2(X)\new$. \end{proof}